glacuesta-gcash/fuse-cfc/readme.md

 Sets the value of the variable to val, starting at `[start period]` all the way to the end of the forecast.

+> Note: Bump cannot be performed on a multi-row variable

 #### Trend
 `trend [tab] [var] [start period] [end period] [start val] [end val] *[method]`

 Apply a trend (e.g. growth over time) onto a variable in a given tab.
 The variable will be blended from `[start val]` in `[start period]` to `[end val]` in `[end period]`, depending on the `[method]` (defaults to linear if omitted):
 - `linear` - Straight linear growth
 - `expo` - Use a fixed periodic growth rate

+> Note: Trend cannot be performed on a multi-row variable

 #### Map
 `map [source tab] [source var] [target tab] [target var]`